Beauty is in the brain: AI reads brain data, generates personally attractive images

-Category: Environment Hits: 0Researchers have succeeded in making an AI understand our subjective notions of what makes faces attractive.
+Category: Environment Hits: 1Researchers have succeeded in making an AI understand our subjective notions of what makes faces attractive.
 The device demonstrated this knowledge by its ability to create new portraits on its own that were tailored to be found personally attractive to individuals.
 The results can be utilized, for example, in modelling preferences and decision-making as well as potentially identifying unconscious attitudes.

 Read more https://www.sciencedaily.com/releases/2021/03/210305080138.htm